jtremback/dogewand/README.md

 This tipbot is powered by dogecoind.
 Connection credentials are placed in `config/config.js`.

 The bot uses mongo, but the accounts system in dogecoind is the source of truth about account balances.
+Mongo exists solely to tie accounts to social media identities.
+Any concerns about data consistency can be addressed by logging on the

+Run the tests with `npm test`.

 TO DO: